-Best Place to Stay in Chiang Rai Thailand
+Where to Stay in Chiang Rai Thailand: best Areas and Hotels

 Chiang Rai is a delightful city in Northern Thailand.
 It’s a splendid place to visit and, to help you out, I’ve prepared this guide to where to stay in Chiang Rai – 5 best areas.